-Companies such as McDonalds are instantly recognisable by their unique and memorable corporate branding.
+Companies such as McDonalds are instantly recognizable by their unique and memorable corporate branding.
 While you may not be as big as the fast-food retailer, you should follow suit in terms of company identity.
 Make sure your company colours and logo are prominent on the card so everyone knows who you are.

 Depending on your colour scheme, you could deviate from the normal white background and inject some colour into the card.
 It’s important to make sure your colours work as well in print as they do on screen before you hand out your cards.
 You want to be remembered for a winning business card, not a bad one.